AUCTION QUESTIONS & ANSWERS

 Index to Answers

-If you've not done so already, you can register to bid in our auctions on our registration page at http://auctions.emovieposter.com/Registration.taf.
-Be sure to let me know if you have any difficulties registering.
+If you've not done so already, you can register to bid in our auctions on our Registration Page.
+Be sure to let us know if you have any difficulties registering.
 Note that the registration requires a phone number and a state/province to be entered.
 If either do not apply to you, please write "N/A" in the box so that you can complete registration.

 Once you have created an account, we recommend that you change your user ID from the randomly assigned one to one that you can easily remember.
 You can do so by:

 1.)
-Log into your account, and then you should be doing your account settings page.
+Log into your account, and then you should be looking at your account settings page.

 2.)
 In the first column, click "Profile/Username Editor".